dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

 ```

 - **`user_name`**: the name used to sign in to your sales force account.
-- **`password`**: the password used to login to the salesforce account
+- **`password`**: the password used to login to the salesforce account.
 - **`security_token`**:  A token required to authenticate the Salesforce API.
 This token is defined in the “*dlt.secret.toml”* file.

 Inside the “*salesforce_source”* function, a connection to the Salesforce API is established using the provided “*user_name”*, “*password”*, and “*security_token”* parameters.
 This connection is used to initialize a “*client”* object using the “*Salesforce”* class, which handles the authentication with the Salesforce API.

-The “*client”* object is then utilized within the resource methods to interact with the Salesforce API and retrieve data from specific Salesforce endpoints.
+The “*client”* object is then utilized within the resource methods to interact with the Salesforce API and retrieve data from specific
+Salesforce endpoints.
 Each resource method corresponds to a different Salesforce object and is responsible for fetching data from that object.

-- **Resource** **<u>sf_user</u>: (single load)**
+a) **Resource** **<u>sf_user</u>: (single load)**

 ```python
 @dlt.resource(write_disposition="replace")